Jumping The Broom Ceremony

 Introducing the ritual

 During the ceremony, your Celebrant will explain what is about to happen.
-Including sharing a little about the history and symbolism about Jumping the Broom
+Including sharing a little about the history and symbolism of Jumping the Broom

 You also have the choice of including a blessing in your Jumping the Broom ritual too.